jjawny/ErrOrValue/README.md

 <details>
 <summary>2.
 Why?</summary>

-- Similar packages are over-engineered (heavy-weights with bloated APIs), meanwhile the concept is simple: ***Errors as Values*** (Google it).
+- Similar packages are over-engineered (heavy-weights with bloated APIs), meanwhile the concept is simple: ***Errors as Values*** (Google it)
-- All we need is a lightweight object that lets you check if the operation was successful and either access the value (type)safely or read detailed errors.
+- All we need is a lightweight object that lets you check if the operation was successful and either access the value (type)safely or read detailed errors

 </details>